 Federal and national security executives particularly will appreciate the real-life context of the discussion, which draws on candid observations having confronted the effects of the Rwanda genocide and the Al Qaeda terrorist attacks from the position of a senior government official.

-Audience members come away with
+What audience members come away with

 - Goal #1: Know what effective leadership can look like to those who are affected by it.